NREL/PVDegradationTools/docs/source/user_guide/meteorological-data.rst

 Meterological Data
 ==================

-PVDeg seeks to automate the tedious parts of degredation analysis by providing simple tools to work with weather data.
+PVDeg seeks to automate the tedious parts of degradation analysis by providing simple tools to work with weather data.
 ``pvdeg.weather.get`` seeks to unify this functionality into a simple function.

 The PVDeg tutorials and examples use two datasets, `NSRDB`_ and `PVGIS`_.
 These are serially complete data including meteorological data and solar radiation (irradiance) measurements.